aaronczichon/aaronczichon/README.md

 💻 I'm working at [PlanB.
 GmbH](https://github.com/planbgmbh) as a Senior Javascript Engineer.
 🛠 My focus is on web technologies and mostly Javascript/Typescript, HTML and CSS.
 Lately I got into Swift and occasionally I do Rust and C#.
-🦜 Just reach me out and let's have a chat!
+🦜 Just reach out to me and let's have a chat!
 📱 Since August 2022 I'm an [official Ionic Developer Expert (IDE)](https://ionic.io/developer-experts)
 🌏 Want to learn more about me?
 Check out my [website](https://aaronczichon.de).